GBSEcom/NPM/docs/PaymentApi.md

 var messageSignature = "messageSignature_example"; // String | Used to ensure the request has not been tampered with during transmission.
 The Message-Signature is the Base64 encoded HMAC hash (SHA256  algorithm with the API Secret as the key.)
 For more information, refer to the supporting documentation on the Developer Portal.

-var payload = new FirstApiSdk.PrimaryTransaction(); // PrimaryTransaction | Primary Transaction request
+var payload = new FirstDataGateway.PrimaryTransaction(); // PrimaryTransaction | Primary Transaction request

 apiInstance.primaryPaymentTransaction(contentType, clientRequestId, apiKey, timestamp, messageSignature, payload).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);